Nurul Islam Farooqi: Reactions

 Farooqi's wife claimed that if the mystery woman was arrested, the culprits would be caught.
-His son, Ahmed Reza Farooqi, read a written statement saying: "My father was a believer of 'Sunni' ideology.
+His son, Ahmed Reza Farooqi, read a written statement saying, "My father was a believer of 'Sunni' ideology.
 He had received death threats on mobile phone and Facebook from those who opposed his ideology.
 Extremists or Khareji-Wahabi Ahle Hadith killed him.
 It was a planned murder."
 He also played down any role of his personal life or business relations over the matter.

 Faruqi's murder triggered protests by several Islamic groups, who called a nationwide strike to demand the culprits' swift arrest.
 Mosaheb Uddin Bakhtiar, presidium member of Ahle Sunnat, blamed "the followers of Wahabi and Moududi" for the murder.
 "It was a planned murder as Maulana Faruqi was a supporter of Sunni (sic) and he was publishing truth through the media", he added.
 Members of Ahle Sunnat protested the murder of Farooqi in Chittagong by blocking the city's Muradpur intersection.

-In August 2014, the head of Bangladesh Islami Chhatra Sena, Muhammad Nurul Haq Chisty, made the announcement at a press meet that half-day strike across Bangladesh would be observed demanding arrest and trial of the killers of Farooqi.
+In August 2014, the head of Bangladesh Islami Chhatra Sena, Muhammad Nurul Haq Chisty, made the announcement at a press meet that a half-day strike across Bangladesh would be observed demanding the arrest and trial of the killers of Farooqi.
 Bangladesh Islami Chhatra Sena formed a human chain on the Dhaka-Sylhet Highway's Ashuganj area to demand punishment for the killers.
-World Sunni Movement also organized several peaceful human chain under the direction of Syed Imam Hayat demanding justice for the real killers.
+The World Sunni Movement also organized several peaceful human chains under the direction of Syed Imam Hayat, demanding justice for the real killers.